Jean Trepp McKelvey: Education

 McKelvey graduated with a Bachelor of Arts with honors from Wellesley College in 1929, majoring in economics and minoring in American history.
 She had initially intended on majoring in chemistry, but her father, a chemical engineer, insisted that it was not a field for women.
 As a distinguished scholar in liberal arts and science as well as demonstrating "good moral character", in her senior year she was elected to Phi Beta Kappa, the oldest and most prestigious academic honor society in the United States.

-She went onto receive her Master of Arts degree in 1931 and her Doctor of Philosophy in 1933 jointly from Radcliffe College.
+She went on to receive her Master of Arts degree in 1931 and her Doctor of Philosophy in 1933 jointly from Radcliffe College.
 While at Wellesley College, McKelvey took interest to labor and trade union productivity, selecting the topic "Trade Union Interest in Production" for an honors paper which she later expanded into her doctoral dissertation titled "AFL Attitudes Toward Production, 1900–1932".
 Her doctoral dissertation primarily sought to contextualise the American Federation of Labor's shift from disinterest in productivity pre WW1 to overwhelming concern for productive efficiency in the business period 1918-1930 and proposed that experiments in union-management cooperation from the late 1920s to early 1930s achieved success only as a result of highly unique circumstances and were unlikely to develop into typical or enduring features of labor-management relations.
 In her doctoral dissertation's publication, McKelvey's underpins the relevancy of the subject matter writing: "At that time considerable public interest was focused on various experiments in union-management cooperation which seemed to promise a veritable revolution in trade union thought and techniques."

 While completing her dissertation she met Blake McKelvey (June 10, 1903 – September 13, 2000), another doctoral candidate and they were married on June 29, 1934.